neruameya/local-document-intelligence/README.md

 - Image being processed
 - Errors encountered

-This provides the foundation for future operational monitoring.
+These metrics provide a foundation for future operational monitoring.

 A production implementation could additionally capture: